Menu Close

 Activities that get the endorphins pumping (like sports and exercise) can also keep depression at bay and they are healthy ways to relieve frustration and stress.
 This is also a good time to try something new like the cooking class you always wanted to take or the vegetable garden you mapped out a few years ago.

 Distractions don’t have to be all-encompassing, they can be something new to add into your routine or schedule that help you keep your mind off of the divorce process.
-Bonus: they can also be seen as self-care.
+These new activities are also part of your self-care routine.

 Clear as mud, right?